Skip to Content

 Of course, if you’re exploring Laguna Radian, Mullaca, Carhuac, Paso del Zorro and Laguna Ahuac from Huaraz, you’ll need a place to stay.
 We’ve handpicked the best budget, mid-range and luxury options.

-• Mid-range – Krusty Hostel B&B: Beck and I really enjoyed our time here.
-Krusty Hostel B&B is one of the most highly-rated accommodations in Huaraz.
-The hostel itself is very spacious.
-It features a large shared kitchen, which includes a free breakfast.
+- Budget – Krusty Hostel B&B: Beck and I really enjoyed our stay here.
+The private rooms at Krusty Hostel B&B are nice and cosy.
+The hostel features a large shared kitchen, which includes a free breakfast.
+Additionally, the Wifi is top shelf.

 Travel Insurance